greenkode/blog/_posts/2021-02-13-representing-money-in-your-api.md

  > arise if not given enough thought.

 ## The Problem.
-I was trawling through one of my favourite crypto channels when I came across an interesting conversation.
+I was trawling through one of my favourite crypto discord channels when I came across an interesting conversation.

 ![]({{site.baseurl }}/images/money/money_api_convo.png "API discord conversation")